 What if I am unable to attend the hearing?

-If you cannot make it to the court to attend the hearing of divorce for any reason, you are entitled to ask the court for telephonic appearing.
+If you cannot make it to the court to attend the hearing of divorce for any reason, you are entitled to ask the court for a telephonic appearance.

 If I have been married less than two years, what do I need to do to get divorced?